junta-nakamura/Howmuch3/README.md

 ### Association

+- has_many :portfolios
-- has_many: portfolios
+- has_many :messages
-- has_many: messages
+- has_many :rooms